Big League Stew

 -

-Lee Smith: Is he a Hall of Famer?Liz Roscher at Big League Stew 1 day ago
+Could successful comeback solidify Johan Santana's Hall of Fame bid?Mark Townsend at Big League Stew 9 hrs ago

-Baseball is a game that changes faster than we think.
-While the fight for instant replay was highlighted for years, managers can start a revolution without getting anyone’s permission.
-When Lee Smith began his career as a reliever, he (like other relievers) was often deployed for more than one inning at a time.
-Sure, he’d appear for one inning every now and then, but getting saves of more than three outs was the norm at the time.
-But it didn’t stay that way forever.
-In the early 90s, closers started taking the mound for just one inning and getting three outs instead of four to six or more.
-That’s the way things are largely done today.
+The 2018 Baseball Hall of Fame ballot will include some interesting new names and cases, such as Chipper Jones and Jim Thome.
+Former Minnesota Twins and New York Mets left-hander Johan Santana is also currently slated to be among that group.
+However, that will ultimately hinge on the outcome of his most recent comeback bid.

-That change is really at the crux of Smith’s Hall of Fame case, as chunks of his career were spent in both eras of closer deployment.
-And with such a change, the way people (i.e. writers and voters) value closers changed.
-They pitch in high leverage situations, but their outings are shorter than they were, leading to a decrease in value.
+As we first learned in November and FanRag Sports’ Jon Heyman reminded us Friday, Santana is working out again in hopes of making a comeback in 2017.
+If he successfully reaches the big leagues, his Hall of Fame clock would then start over.

 More MLB coverage from Yahoo Sports: